anilonayy/go-lambda-example/README.md

 This is a simple example of how to create a scheduled lambda function using different methods.

+After the lambda function is created, the triggering history of the lambda can be examined from the Log Group that matches the function name via CloudWatch.

 ## Methods

 - [Hands-On (AWS CLI)](./hands-on)